It is a fact that many people with the title “producer” don’t produce. They service and they accept what comes to them, but they do not produce.

 To put it in perspective, a consulting firm used to publish an annual study on producer compensation.
-Every year, the press release would be the same: “Producers at large agencies are paid significantly more than producers at small agencies!”
+Every year the press release would be the same: “Producers at large agencies are paid significantly more than producers at small agencies!”
 The headline was completely wrong every year.
 Producers at large agencies were paid significantly less, 20 percent versus 40 percent.
 However, they made more because their books were so much bigger that they made up the difference between 20 percent and 40 percent.
-(For example, 40 percent of $200,000 is $80,000 and 20 percent of $800,000 is $160,000.)
-Give the right producers these tools, have them pay for them, and everyone will make more than ever.
+(For example, 40 percent at $200,000 is $80,000 and 20 percent at $800,000 is $160,000.)
+Give the right producers these tools, have them pay for them and everyone will make more than ever.

 Agencies that act now have a great future.
 Combine sales tools with refined producer compensation now so you can take advantage of your slower competitors.
 When companies really begin to pay commission rates commensurate with doing nothing but delivering policies, those agencies still in denial will be doomed.
 When a policy is renewed year after year with no proactive contact with the client, it is ridiculous to argue that the agency is working for the commission.
 Yet, many agencies rely on this business model because they cannot afford to regularly touch every client.
 Imagine then what happens when they feel compelled to provide producers with better tools?